Religion in Indonesia Nowadays

 Around 87.6 percent of populations in Indonesia identify themselves as Muslims, making Islam the largest religions in Indonesia.
 Since Islam’s first coming in Indonesia around the 13th century, the religion has played major roles in Indonesian history.
 Islamic kingdoms became major political powers in the 15th century, and many Muslim figures played important roles in the country’s struggles for independence.

-While most Indonesian muslims are Sunni, this religion has become absorbed into the local culture and created many interesting mixes.
+this religion has become absorbed into the local culture and created many interesting mixes.
 Many traditional practices got Islamic influences, and people in some areas also conduct religious practices with traditional influences.
-Before and during Ramadan, you will see a lot of traditional events in various provinces that celebrate this holy month.
+Before and during Ramadan, you will see lot of traditional events in various provinces that celebrate this holy month.

 Christian populations in Indonesia consist of Protestants and Catholics, but the Protestants have larger numbers.
 From total 24 million Christians in Indonesia, about 17 million are Protestants.
 While Catholic was the first to come to Indonesia, the Protestants quickly surpassed Catholics in numbers.
 This was due to Dutch policy in the colonial era that limited the activities of Catholic teachings (the Dutch were Protestant-Calvinist).